 100g = $34 1 Kilo = $138.00

 All prices include Tracking Number and Registered Airmail Shipping.

-    Used by Bagan Plakat fighter breeders/keepers for hardening their fishes scales.
+Used by Bagan Plakat fighter breeders/keepers for hardening their fish's scales.

 hardening of scales

-    Unlike the Indian Almond Bark, Teak Bark does not colour your Aquarium water the same way, the

-    colour is much lighter so its ideal for Aquarists who want the benefits of Indian Almond Bark with

-    out the tea stain colour.
+Unlike the Indian Almond Leaves and Indian Almond Bark, Teak Bark does not color your aquarium water the same way, the color is much lighter so it's ideal for Aquarists who want the benefits of Indian Almond Bark without the tea stain color.

 Aquarists also use Teak Bark to mimic the natural conditions of their fish in their aquaria.
-Simply

-    adding Teak Bark to your aqurium will release compounds by the bark which alter the chemistry of the

-    water, making the aquarium more similar to the habitat from which the fish hails.
-The Teak Bark is

-    also ideal as leaf litter in vivariums.
+Simply adding Teak Bark to your aquarium will release compounds by the bark which alter the chemistry of the water, making the aquarium more similar to the habitat from which the fish hails.
+The Teak Bark is also ideal as leaf litter in vivarium's.